X-lab2017/open-digger/sample_data/README.md

 To use sample data from OSS service, you need to follow the steps:

 - Download data from OSS.
+We provide several sample datasets in the table below.
-- Extract data from archive file. `tar -zxvf data.tar.gz`
+- Extract data from archive file to a folder: `tar -zxvf data.tar.gz -C ./folder_path`.
+You will get a `table` and a `data` file.
 - Use ClickHouse base image with extracted data to initialize the database.
-The extracted `data` and `table` file should be mounted into `/data/` folder into the container.
-Refer `start_server.sh` to start the container.
-The data is ready until message `Insert data done.` logged into container console, stop and restart the same container instance will not import data again.
+The extracted `data` and `table` file should be mounted into `/data/` folder into the container, here is an example: `docker run -d --name container_name -m 6G -p 8123:8123 -p 9000:9000 --ulimit nofile=262144:262144 --volume=./folder_path/:/data/ open-digger-clickhouse-base:v1`
+- The data is ready until message `Insert data done.` logged into container console.
+Now the Clickhouse container is running.
+Stop and restart the same container instance will not import data again.

 To use the sample data, at minimum 8 GB memory should be allocated to the container instance.